 When responding to the other drafts, provide the writer your response to our revision questions: What’s the project?
 What’s working?
 What else should the writer consider?
 What’s next for the draft?

-Consider: What have you done in the past with revision?
+Questions: What have you done in the past with revision?
 How does that compare/contrast with what Harris means by the word?

-Due: Further/complete draft of your writing project due at beginning of class and submitted to Canvas; have electronic or paper copy available.
+Due in class: Further/full draft of your writing project due at beginning of class and submitted to Canvas; have electronic or paper copy available.
 Your new draft should be at least 3-4 pages—have beginning and ending; a more refined thesis/argument and more developed reflection.
 This draft should take into account the feedback from previous discussions of revision.
 At the top of the draft, provide an updated abstract for the argument + identify one or two elements of revision that you have been working on.

 The copy uploaded to Canvas must include this preface either on the document or submitted in a comment.
 The preface includes: